 3. We see more clearly the ground for the Wesleyan paradox, that entire sanctification is both instantaneous and gradual.
-In the impulsive power imparted to the conscience it is instantaneous; in the discriminating power of the moral sense, through exercise, it is gradual.
-Both are commanded in 2 Cor. vii, I.
+In the entire cleansing from inward sin, and the impulsive power imparted to the conscience, it is instantaneous; in the discriminating power of the moral sense, through exercise, it is gradual.
+Both are commanded in 2 Cor. vii.
+1.: "Having therefore these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God."

-In the baptism, anointing, and fullness of the Spirit, and in the coming of the abiding Comforter, which are terms inclusive of entire sanctification, his work is instantaneous, as also the revelation of Christ in Paul after his justification.
-Gal. i, 15, 16.
+In the baptism, anointing, and fullness of the Spirit, and in the coming of the abiding Comforter, which are terms inclusive of entire sanctification, His work is instantaneous, so also the revelation of Christ, as in Paul after his justification (Gal. i.
+15, 16).
 The prayers for entire sanctification imply a distinct work, limited in time, because it is to be followed by certain effects called fruits.
 On the other hand, the writer of the Epistle to the Hebrews intimates that perfection is reached by a process involving the element of time in the proper development of the power of moral discrimination.

-"But strong meat belongeth to them that are of full age, [perfect,] even those who by reason of use [habit] have their senses [moral perceptions] exercised to discern both good and evil."
-Heb. v, 14.
-Here the two words "use" and "exercised" imply a gradual sanctification in the only department appropriate for it, namely, in the power of moral discernment.

-Thus we ground our discussion on the word of God.
+"But strong meat belongeth to them that are of full age [perfect,] even those who by reason of use [habit] have their senses [moral perceptions] exercised to discern both good and evil" (Heb. v.
+14).
+Here the two words "use" and exercised" imply a gradual sanctification in the only department appropriate for it, namely, in the power of moral discernment.
+Thus we ground our discussion on the Word of God.

 Finally, the above reflections may enable us to determine what is meant by the unscriptural expression used by some, "sanctified up to knowledge."
-The great work of the Sanctifier, by his powerful and usually instantaneous inworking, is to rectify the will, poise the passions aright, hold in check all innocent, and eradicate all unholy appetites, and to enthrone the conscience over a realm in which no rebel lurks.
+The great work of the Holy Spirit in entire sanctification which is always instantaneous in fact, and usually instantaneous in the consciousness of the believer, is to rectify the will, poise the passions aright, hold in check all innocent, and eradicate all unholy appetites, and to enthrone the conscience over a realm in which no rebel lurks.

-The (unfolding) of the moral discernment under an ever-increasing intelligence is a work which still remains to be done.
+The unfolding of the moral discernment under an ever increasing intelligence is a work which still remains to be done.
 In view of the incompleteness of this work at any given point, a person may very well say of his life and practice, "sanctified up to knowledge."
 But respecting his heart he may say, "sanctified wholly," throughout the conscious and unconscious realm of soul and spirit.
-For if the Holy Spirit witnesses to this work of his, he attests according to his own omniscient glance, and not according to the imperfect self-knowledge of the individual; "for the Spirit searcheth all things."
+For when the Holy Spirit witnesses to this work of His, He attests according to His own omniscient glance, and not according to the imperfect self-knowledge of the individual; "for the Spirit searcheth all things."

-CHAPTER XI.
+CHAPTER XV.

-LET GO AND TRUST.
+LET GO AND TRUST